Mechanical Engineering (ME)

-ME 311 Thermodynamics (4) Basic laws, closed and open systems.
+ME 311 Thermodynamics (4) (3 Lec, 1 Discussion) Basic laws, closed and open systems.
 Work, heat, concept of entropy.
 Properties of pure simple substances.
 Ideal gases.
 Introduction to power and refrigeration cycles.
-Pre: grade of C or better in PHYS 170 and MATH 244 (or MATH 253A).
+Pre: grade of C or better in all of CHEM 162 (or CHEM 171 or CHEM 181A), PHYS 170 and MATH 244 (or MATH 253A).
 DP

 ME 371 Mechanics of Solids (3) Stress, strain and constitutive relations for elastic solids.
 Design of shafts, beams, columns and cylinders.
 Failure theories, statically indeterminate systems.
-Pre: CEE 270 (grade of C or better), MATH 244 (or MATH 253A) and MATH 302 (or MATH 307).
+Pre: grade of C or better in all of CEE 270 and MATH 244 (or MATH 253A) and MATH 302 (or MATH 307 or BE 350).
 DP

 ME 372 Component Design (3) Design, analysis, and selection of machine components: shafts, screws, fasteners, welds, rolling contact bearings, journal bearings, gears, clutches, brakes, belts, and roller chains.
 Pre: 213, and either 371 or CEE 370.
 DP